What is Adult Disability Payment?

 Mobility component

-Adult Disability Payment People who get the enhanced rate of the mobility component of Adult Disability Payment are able to transfer either the whole or part of the money they get for the mobility component to lease a new car, scooter or powered wheelchair through the Accessible Vehicles and Equipment Scheme.
+* If you get the enhanced rate of the mobility component, you are able to transfer either the whole or part of the money you get to lease a new car, scooter or powered wheelchair through the Accessible Vehicles and Equipment Scheme.

 The first payment will usually be calculated from the date the first part of the online application was submitted.
-Or, from the date the person phoned Social Security Scotland to start the application process, if they applied by phone and paper form.
+Or, from the date you phoned Social Security Scotland to start the application process, if you applied by phone and paper form.

 Adult Disability Payment is paid every 4 weeks in arrears.
 It will be paid into the account given as part of the application.